CS3398-Dione-LordFarquaadSquaad/CS3398-Dione-F2018/README.md

 # CS3398-Dione-F2018
 Status of Project:
-- UI: Still in development.
-Hunter and Ryan are currently working on making the grid editable for the "Solve" menu.
-- Solving algorithm: Still in development.
-Laura and Robyn are currently working out bugs so the algorithm will function precisely.
-- Note: There have been MANY setbacks due to other courses (assignments, tests, homework, other group projects, etc.).
+- UI: The solve menu is nearly complete, and will be upon linking the menu with the solving algorithm.
+Create menu is also still a WIP.
+- SolveAlg: The solving algrithm is nearly complete, and will be upon printing the solution to a file.

 Next Steps:
 Ryan:   1.
-Make a cleaner version of the menus (so the menus themselves will be a little more eye-candyish).
-        2. Work with Hunter to create a grid with editable parameters in a format where the algorithm can read it.
+Finish the solve menu, specifically the solution screen upon clicking the solve button.
+        2. Resize the windows to allow for bigger grids.

 Hunter: 1.
-Work with Ryan to create a grid with editable parameters in a format where the algorithm can read it.

-Laura:  1.
-Finish the algorithm that will solve the nonogram and display the result.
+Finish the create menu to allow users to create their own nonograms.

-Robyn:  1.
-Finish the algorithm that will solve the nonogram and display the result.
+Laura and Robyn:  1.
+Finish and debug the solving algorithm.

 All:    1.
-Once the UI and algorithm are finished, we will come together to put the pieces together; make the UI work with the alrogithm.
+Link all the currently seperate components into one program, then cooperate to add the remaining main features.